francogassibe/-Use-of-genetic-algorithms-to-find-the-parameters-of-a-generic-neural-network-controller/README.md

 So we have a 2nd degree system (like a mass spring one) and we want to design a controller that will hopefully controll our system in a much better way that a normal PID controller

+The code is in the Bodyproject matlab file